Zeega/Zeega/readme.md

 ![Zeega](https://raw.github.com/Zeega/Zeega-Core/master/web/images/zeega-logo-large.png)

-Zeega is an open-source HTML5 platform that is revolutionizing web publishing and interactive storytelling for a future beyond blogs.
+Zeega is an open-source HTML5 platform revolutionizing web publishing and interactive storytelling for a future beyond blogs.
 To read more about Zeega go to [zeega.com](http://zeega.com).

 ## How to request access to Zeega

-Zeega is available on an invitation-only basis.
+A hosted version of Zeega is currently available on an invitation-only basis.
 Sign up for an invite here: [http://alpha.zeega.org/register/](http://alpha.zeega.org/register/).

 ## For Developers